csebesta/kali-custom/README.md

 - Simple customization through the kaliburn.sh script
 - Inherits all the special features of a standard Kali Linux image
-- A subdued and professional look and feel, featuring the popular Solarized color scheme
+- A subdued and professional look, featuring the popular Solarized color scheme
 - Sane software defaults

 Installation